jube-home/www.jube.io/_pages/about.md

 the primary focus, Jube’s real-time system and methodologies also support broader transaction monitoring use cases, with slight adaptations for different scenarios.

+Jube's philosophy is rooted in empowering technology teams by ensuring complete autonomy and eliminating any residual external dependencies.
+By steadfastly adhering to the open-source promise, Jube provides tools that are genuinely open-source, licensed under the AGPLv3, with no pay-gated features or hidden vendor lock-in tactics.
+This commitment to transparency and freedom allows teams to fully own and control their technology stack, fostering innovation and resilience.

 ## Key Features

 ### 1. **Real-Time Data Wrangling**